ARTIST STATEMENT

 BIOGRAPHY

-An MA in Art and Design, at Brighton University making short films allowed her to explore her diverse skills and experience, bringing together dance, photography, moving-image, design, drawing and adding motion-graphics.
-She achieved a distinction and spent twelve years making fine art and commercial short films.
-‘Wallpaper’ featured in the BFI film festival 2011.
+An MA in Art and Design, at Brighton University allowed her to explore her diverse skills and experience.
+She produced a series of figure and fabric-based short-films, for which she achieved a distinction, and spent twelve years making fine art and commercial short films.
+Her film ‘Wallpaper’ featured in the 2011 BFI film festival and also the British Animation Awards.
+Fiona’s painting career developed alongside this, working in acrylics, the clothed figure as her focal subject.

 Works